gafontanelli/DVRK-dynamicModel/README.md

 # dvrk dynamics
-This package has code related to daVinci arms dynamic model.
+This package has code related to the daVinci arms dynamic model.
 The dvrk_dynamics is a ros package containing the function for the dynamics, kinematics and for the external force reconstruction.

 # Install